Founder, Chairman and CEO

-Jeffrey Wolf is founder and CEO of Heat Biologics, and co-founder of Pelican Therapeutics.
-He also founded Seed-One Ventures and served as managing director for the company, which was focused on the systematic formation and management of new biomedical companies based upon novel research breakthroughs.
+Jeffrey Wolf is founder and CEO of Heat Biologics.
+He also founded Seed-One Ventures, a firm focused on the systematic formation and management of new biomedical companies based upon breakthrough research.

 Jeff Hutchins, Ph.D.

-As Chief Scientific Officer and Senior Vice President, Pre-clinical Development, Jeff Hutchins oversees the research and development efforts for Heat Biologics, as well as for the company's subsidiary, Pelican Therapeutics.
+As Chief Scientific and Operating Officer, Jeff Hutchins oversees the research and development efforts for Heat Biologics, as well as for the company's subsidiary, Pelican Therapeutics.
 He brings more than 24 years of research and clinical development experience from both pharmaceutical- and biotechnology-focused companies.
-Most recently, Dr. Hutchins served as Vice President of Pre-clinical Research for Peregrine Pharmaceuticals, Inc., a biopharmaceutical company developing therapeutics to fight cancer and infectious diseases.
+Prior to joining Heat Biologics, Dr. Hutchins served as Vice President of Pre-clinical Research for Peregrine Pharmaceuticals, Inc., a biopharmaceutical company developing therapeutics to fight cancer and infectious diseases.
 Dr. Hutchins was responsible for building out the research program for Peregrine's lead product candidate, bavituximab, a chimeric monoclonal antibody designed to target phosphatidylserine.

-Prior to joining Peregrine in 2012, Dr. Hutchins served as Vice President, Preclinical Development at Inhibitex Inc, which was acquired by Bristol-Myers Squibb.
+Prior to joining Heat Biologics, Dr. Hutchins served as Vice President, Preclinical Development at Inhibitex Inc, which was acquired by Bristol-Myers Squibb.
 From 1991 to 2000, Dr. Hutchins held several senior scientist positions in Discovery Research at Burroughs Wellcome and Glaxo Wellcome, with a visiting professor appointment at Rush Medical College.

 Dr. Hutchins earned his Ph.D. in Biomedical Sciences from the University of Texas, Health Science Center at the M.D.
 Anderson Cancer Center, followed by postdoctoral training in the University of Southern California's Department of Microbiology at the Norris Cancer Center.
 Dr. Hutchins' publications and patents span the fields of oncology, infectious disease, osteoarthritis and immunology.
 He received his B.S. in Biology from Oral Roberts University.